 A business messaging platform evaluates which customer messages can a bot answer.
 Otherwise, the message is passed over to a human agent in the same chat interface.

 Build chatbot app on the stream of customer data as artificial intelligence systems and chatbots they power are only as smart as the data they are built upon.
 Such chatbots tend to have more advanced conversation abilities than chatbots built from scratch.

-The ability of chatbots is personalization at scale, a world where every company has a chat function build around artificial intelligence to quickly address customer concerns personalised to the data available about that customer.
+The ability of chatbots is personalization at scale, a world where every company has a chat function built around artificial intelligence to quickly address customer concerns personalized to the data available about that customer.

 The key to support is to manage customers’ expectations.
 The support provider—whether a bot or human—if could replicate a human agent in solving problems and managing the expectations, users don’t seem to care.
 Don’t worry, nobody is going to talk your chatbot out about the holiday it last took when his printer refuses to work.

-People prefer chat over other means of communication including while seeking support from a business.
-56% users expect their reliance on messaging to increase over the next two years at the cost of phone and other modes of communication.
-65% millennials and Gen X prefer chat one-to-one and in groups, a joint survey by Nielsen and Facebook indicates.
+People prefer to chat over other means of communication including while seeking support from a business.
+56% of users expect their reliance on messaging to increase over the next two years at the cost of the phone and other modes of communication.
+65% of millennials and Gen X prefer to chat one-to-one and in groups, a joint survey by Nielsen and Facebook indicates.

 Every country has different point of view when it comes to messaging, everybody loves the convenience it provides, except for UAE which finds it economical.